gosub-com/Zurfur/README.md

 and `MyMutableClass` is always a value type.

 There are immutable reference types, such as `Array` and `str`.
-Since they are immutable and boxed (i.e. `type ro boxed`), they can be copied quickly and there is no chance of them aliasing each other.
+Since they are immutable and always on the heap (i.e. `type ro heap`), they can be copied quickly and there is no chance of them aliasing each other.

 Other references are short lived and allowed only on the stack.
 Most of them require using the `ref` keyword.
 The one exception is that most types are